imCodePartnerAB/imcms/docs/tag-engine/loop.rst

 Introduction
 ------------
 Probably everyone faced with a situation where same content should displayed several times.
 Of course this problem can be solve with well-known standard JSP tag ``forEach``, but it is not enough if count cycle of content changed very often.
-That is why ImCMS provide own cycle tag that called ``Loop``.
+That is why ImCMS provide own cycle tag that called ``loop``.
-``Loop`` tag works like the ``forEach`` tag, but the main feature of it is visual editor that provide agile configuration of content`s count, etc.
+``loop`` tag works like the ``forEach`` tag, but the main feature of it is visual editor that provide agile configuration of content`s count, etc.

 Use in template
 ---------------

-For configure ``Loop`` tag in template just look at the code above.
+For configure ``loop`` tag in template just look at the code below.

 .. code-block:: jsp